clux/kubecon2020/source/slides.md

 - More importantly; 3 lines center; You can create a reader from the writer, and use that as state in a like a web framework.
 Can be cloned.
 - What is not clonable; the writer.
 Because it's unsound to have multiple writers for a Store.
 So that's illegal.
 - By illegal; not a documentation convention.
 - but actually, a compile error.
 Rust's move semantics makes the writer effectively disappear into the reflector, and because it's not clonable, you're done.
 You can only have one writer.
-One of those things I really like about the language.
+One of those great guarantees you can get from this language.
-- Move on to the finale here; the Controller.
+- Move on to the final object; the Controller.

 ---
 ### kube-runtime: Controller